Why Platform must define Task

 This is possibly the most important type in the elm runtime and yet, as far as elm code can tell, contains no data.

-This is a stub definition, elm’s typechecker can use it to verify that elm code using Task
+This is a stub definition, elm’s typechecker can use it to verify that elm code using Tasks is written correctly [1].

-My goal is to create a runtime for elm mostly written in elm, and so the definition of the Task
+My goal is to create a runtime for elm mostly written in elm, and so the definition of the Task type seemed a good place to start.

-After much iteration [2] I settled on the following definition of a Task
+After much iteration [2] I settled on the following definition of a Task which I placed in a new module Platform.Scheduler.

 module Platform.Scheduler exposing (Task(..), DoneCallback, TryAbortAction)